 2) How do I select secondees?

-The process for selecting secondees needs to be fair, transparent and objective to reduce the risk of discriminating on grounds of sex, age, race ect.
-For example, the exclusion of all part time workers from undertaking a secondment arrangement may lead to many working mothers being excluded, which could lead to a claim based on indirect sex discrimination.
+The process for selecting secondees needs to be fair, transparent and objective to reduce the risk of discriminating on grounds of sex, age, race etc. For example, the exclusion of all part time workers from undertaking a secondment arrangement may lead to many working mothers being excluded, which could lead to a claim based on indirect sex discrimination.

 It is always advised to get the employee’s consent if the secondment involves a different role or location of work as this is potentially a substantial change to the employee’s terms and conditions of original employment.
-This is important because a significant change to the terms of employment at short notice risks the employer being in breach of the implied duty of trust and confidence owed to the employee which could allow them to resign claiming unfair constructive dismissal.
+This is important because a significant change to the terms of employment at short notice risks the employer being in breach of the implied duty of trust and confidence owed to the employee which could allow them to resign claiming constructive unfair dismissal.
 The employer needs to act reasonably, even if the employee’s contract contains a right for them to second the employee.

 If the employee is reluctant to undertake the secondment arrangement but the arrangement is only a variation of their original employment contract, the original employer (seconder) can press ahead and draw their attention to their already existing contractual obligations that they have agreed to, including the new varied ones in the secondment arrangement.